 Within the local WiFi, the client finds the connection to the server automatically via Bonjour

-If you "just" want to take a look and/or you do not want to access the server from outside the local WiFi, you can stop reading.
+If you do not want to access the server from outside the local WiFi or invite friends to connect to the server, you can stop reading.

 Outside the local WiFi, the client